jacwright/alphacounter/README.md

 # alphacounter
- An alphanumeric incrementable counter with endless scale and suitable for URLs. ~45 lines of code, no dependencies.
+An alphanumeric incrementable counter with endless scale and suitable for URLs. ~50 lines of code, no dependencies.
+Can also convert from/to the numerical equivalent.

 ## Why?

-This was created to limit the number of characters in a counter and allow the counter to go beyond the range of JavaScript precision.
-You can get to 9 quadrillion before losing precision in JavaScript, and if you JSON encoding the values, numbers will take less (or equal) space up to 100k because a JSON string has 2 additional characters (the quote marks).
-For example, 1002 is represented as F9, which is the same character size in JSON encoded as "F9", making both it and 1002 4 characters long JSON encoded.
+alphacounter was created to provide sortable and URL-friendly strings for use in key-value database keys.
+With zero-padded numbers you only have 10 usable characters.
+With alphacounter, you get 62, leading to much smaller keys.
+See below how many keys you can get with a given padded length.

-This may be valuable for auto-incrementing database string ids that could be used in URLs.
-And it could be useful for extremely large numbers.
-Also support 0-padding for sorting in a DB index.
+This is valuable for auto-incrementing database string ids that could be used in URLs.

 ## Why another?

-There are a few alphanumeric incrementing libraries available, but they are implemented poorly, don't produce sortable strings, and are larger than they need to be. incstr, alphaplusplus, & alpha-inc all use the wrong alphabet order so you can't check if one counter is larger than another.
+There are a few alphanumeric incrementing libraries available, but they are implemented poorly, don't produce _sortable_ strings, and are larger than they need to be. incstr, alphaplusplus, & alpha-inc all use the wrong alphabet order so you can't check if one counter is larger than another.

 ## Usage